 - The template gets returned from the Supplier as an Excel document (.xlsx file).
 However before ESHA Port will import it, it will need to be opened in Excel, and then Save As a Tab Delimited file, with the extension of .txt.

 - Using ESHA Port, select Import and then navigate to the .txt file created above.

-- Click Execute to import the records into the Genesis database.
+- Click Execute to import the records into the Genesis R&D database.